About This Property

 Waitlist managed by Miami Dade Public Housing and Community Development

-The HCV waitlist randomly selected 5,000 applications, with preferences including termination due to insufficient funding, displacement by natural disaster or government action, homelessness, veterans, mainstream preference, and Miami-Dade County residency.
+5,000 applicants were selected by random lottery with preferences for terminated due to insufficient funding, displacement due to natural disaster or government action, homeless, veterans, mainstream preference, and Miami-Dade County residency.

 Waitlist data provided by section8waitlist.org